A bunch of crap duct taped together

 It’s Martin Luther King Jr. Day, and I have four unused Philips Hue bulbs and I don't know what to do with them.
 I bought them for a previous apartment, in which I really wanted to play with Apple's HomeKit protocol as a means to automatically dim the lights when it's bed time.

-I wanted to use them for the ceiling fan in our living room.
+My new house warranted different lights to achieve the same result, and these became redundant.
+I wanted to use these leftover bulbs — the basic white ones — for the ceiling fan in our living room.
 However, the previous owners of the house put in a combination fan/light dimmer switch, and when the dimmer and smart bulbs interact with each other, the bulbs flicker annoyingly.
-I could replace that switch, but to do so the right way and keep smart bulbs in play, I’d need to convert the one combo switch into two separate switches (one for light, one for fan) because there is no HomeKit-compatible combo switch on the market (or any smart switches of this nature that I’ve been able to find).
+I could replace that switch, but to do so the right way and keep smart bulbs in play, I'd need to convert the one combo switch into two separate switches (one for light, one for fan) because there is no HomeKit-compatible combo switch on the market (or any smart switches of this nature that I've been able to find).

 There's no sense using them in the basement.
 There are already lights down there, and I go down once a week to make sure there are no leaks or ghosts or anything, and then I come right back up.

 It's not worth trying to use them in the garage, where the ceiling nearly twenty feet high and I don't own a ladder with which I can reach it.

 I can't use them in the office (or rather, the spare bedroom with a desk in it).
 I don't have the desk space for a table lamp, and if I put them in the ceiling then they'll be on the main light switch and I don't want to deal with HomeKit errors when I accidentally shut the switch off.
 If I do use them in the ceiling fixture, then I'd need to either have them run on a motion sensor that detects when I'm in the room and train myself to stop using the switch, or replace the switch with a smart one which is more money blown on this stupid pointless really fun experiment.